FredZhang7/Proesthetic-Hand/README.md

 #### Challenges
 1. No alchohol nor cotton sticks available at home to clean my skin for accurate electromyography readings
 2. The prosthetic hand user may use different batteries
-3. No multimeter available to detect any potential short circuits or leakage current
+3. No multimeter available to detect any potential short circuits
 4. Little to no Serial data support on Raspberry Pi

 #### Solutions